rabbitmq/rabbitmq-website/site/quorum-queues.md

 and more.

-This guide assumes general familiarity with [RabbitMQ clustering](./clustering.html).
+General familiarity with [RabbitMQ clustering](./clustering.html) would be helpful here when learning more about quorum queues.

 ## <a id="motivation" class="anchor" href="#motivation">Motivation</a>

-Quorum queues are designed to be safer and provide simpler, well defined failure handling semantics that users should find easier to reason about when designing and operating their systems.

-These design choices come with constraints.
-To reach this goal, quorum queues adopt a different replication and consensus protocol and give up support for certain "transient" in nature features.
-These constraints and limitations are covered later in this guide.
+Quorum queues adopt a different replication and consensus protocol and give up support for certain "transient" in nature features, which results in some limitations.
+These limitations are covered later in this information.

 Quorum queues pass a [refactored and more demanding version](https://github.com/rabbitmq/jepsen#jepsen-tests-for-rabbitmq) of the [original Jepsen test](https://aphyr.com/posts/315-jepsen-rabbitmq#rabbit-as-a-queue).
 This ensures they behave as expected under network partitions and failure scenarios.